nee18/nee18/README.md

 ### Hi there 👋
 I'm student of Informatics Engineering at the University of Muhammadiyah Ponorogo.
-I'm on learning JavaScript Language Node.JS in Express.JS, and Sequelize.JS Framework, then for API using Postman.
 I'm a graduate from Binar Academy’s Back End JavaScript course, wave #2, also I’m interested in Algoritm Topic.

 The beginning of my journey as a Back End Developer was in the 6th semester of my study when I Joined a Back End JavaScript course, wave #2 at PT LENTERA BANGSA BENDERANG.